Blikkt op de Nederland !

 Offer no. 14,800 / price on application

 Nolpe, Pieter (1613/14 Amsterdam 1652/53).
 Het Door Breecken vande St. Anthonis Dyck buyten Amsterdam … op den 5.
 Martij 1651.
-Today’s near-to-the-city Zeeburg Dike broken at Houtewael through which the floods pour into.
+The near-to-the-city St. Anthony or Diemen (now Zeeburg) dike at Houtewael next to Amsterdam broken twice in the St. Peter’s flood (Sint-Pietersvloed) March 5, 1651 with the floods pouring through.
 On both sides on the top of the main breach gale-lashed people, acting every man for himself.
-The one constant factor among them is the mounted dike-reeve right outside.
-Left-side first with smoking chimney the compact pub of Houtewael designated by its shield, surrounded by further people of calmer behavior.
-Opposite to this a likewise handsome farmhouse directly at a smaller second breach (Diemerdijk?, see below).
-Looming high in the quite closely seen middle distance four Amsterdam (church) belfries and the wall of masts of the harbor.
+The one constant factor among them the mounted dike-reeve far right.
+On the left first, designated by the sign, the compact tavern of Houtewael with smoking chimney, surrounded by further people of calmer air.
+Opposite to this and immediately at the smaller second breach the likewise handsome farmhouse Jaaphannes.
+Looming high in the quite closely seen middle distance four Amsterdam (church) belfries, supposedly Montelbaan Tower, Zuider Kerk, Nieuwe Kerk, Jan Roodenpoorts Tower and wall of masts of the harbor.
 Etching after Willem Schellincks (about 1627 Amsterdam 1678).
 Inscribed: Gemackt en gedruckt bij Pieter Nolpe tot Amsterdam, en van W. Schellinckx getekent., otherwise as above and below.
 Sheet size 16 × 20¼ in (40.7 × 51.4 cm).

-“ The great breach in the dike in Amsterdam after W. Schellinckx …
+The great breach in the dike at Amsterdam after W. Schellinckx …

-Before the address of de Wit (extinct 1706). – With fine margin all around. – Some backed small(est) tears, quite minimal lacking spot in the upper framing line.
-The upper margin additionally with remains of old narrow backing, the fully smoothed out centerfold in the subject only partially minimally perceptible.
-In the whole with not unsympathetic slight touch of patina.
+Before the address of de Wit (active until 1706). – With fine margin all around. – Some backed tiny(est) tears, quite minimal defect in the upper framing line.
+The upper margin besides with remains of old narrow backing, the utterly smoothed centerfold only partially minimally perceptible in the subject.
+In all with not unsympathetic slight touch of patina.

-of this since old rare large dramatic sheet
+of this large dramatic sheet rare of old

 Offer no. 15,183 / price on application